BleuLlama/bleu-romtools/README.md

 It will also pre-load the ROM space with ROM image files, so that you can make quick, reproducible patches for ROMs

+## Bin2List

+Bin2List will take a binary file and convert it to a few different file format styles, including BASIC DATA, C array (future) and so on.
+It can easily be extended to include other formats (C array, ASM .byte lists, etc)

+It loads in raw binary files, so it can work outside of the realm of specifics to hardware of any kind.

 ## TuracoCL

 TuracoCL is a portable command line reimplementation of the